LeiyJames/Web-Scrap/README.md

 The `clean.py` script is used to:

 - Remove duplicates
-- Standardize formats (name, emails, phone numbers)
+- Standardize formats (name, emails, phone numbers, address)
 - Handle missing or malformed data

 You can run the cleaning script with: